aravind-manoj/FollowX/README.md

 # Installation

-**To install FollowX, follow these steps:**
+**To install FollowX, follow these:**

 1. Download and install Firefox Browser: `https://www.mozilla.org/en-GB/firefox/new/`

-2. Clone the repository: `git clone https://github.com/bytemafia/FollowX.git`
+2. Clone the repository: `git clone https://github.com/aravind-manoj/FollowX.git`

 3. Navigate to the directory: `cd FollowX`